The Big Day (album): Critical reception

-The album and Chance received overwhelming criticism from fans on social media, spawning many Internet memes primarily about the album's focus on Chance's marriage.
+The album and Chance received overwhelming criticism from fans on social media, spawning many Internet memes primarily about the album's focus on Chance's now-former marriage.
 Having expected music similar to his previous mixtapes, many fans believed that the album was a regression for the rapper, finding his raps banal and his style childishly upbeat.
-The music critic Anthony Fantano rated it a zero on a scale of 10, finding the production "flat" and the raps having some of Chance's "worst bars to date".
+The music critic Anthony Fantano rated it a zero on a scale of 10, calling the album a "22-track torture chamber with 77 minutes of runtime", finding the production and genre fusions on the album to "mostly sound like a mess" and saying that the record had many "offensive vocal performances".
+He also pointed out how bad the writing was on the album, saying that the songs on the record features some of Chance's "worst bars to date", and overall said that most of the faults on the album were due to Chance himself, saying "The most aggravating moments on this record, of which there are many, are the tracks that sound like 'Hey, this has a pretty good start, this could go somewhere, this has potential, this almost sounds good'.
+But then, at some point, Chance does something to just rip that away.
+Whether that be terrible singing, terrible bars, flat production, a bad guest."
+Writing for AllMusic in 2024, Fred Crone described it as "a certified horror-show of an album delivering two scary truths: 1. your favourite artist can, at any point, creatively combust.
+2. your relationship probably isn't as interesting to everyone else as you think it is."
 The rapper responded on Twitter to the criticism, saying he believes that people wanted him to "kill himself".

-The veteran music critic Robert Christgau believed The Big Day had become a "backlash victim", instead ranking it on his year-end list as 2019's third best album.
-In his "Consumer Guide" column on Substack, he explained that, "Since the rhyming may seem slack when you follow every word, why bother? ...
+The music critic Robert Christgau believed The Big Day had become a "backlash victim", instead ranking it on his year-end list as 2019's third best album.
+In his "Consumer Guide" column, he explained that, "Since the rhyming may seem slack when you follow every word, why bother? ...
 [T]he opener's choral 'we-back' intro and self-sufficient lyric lighten up the room every time they come round, and that mood never dulls."
 While applauding the guest performances, Christgau added that the best raps belong to Chance on "Found a Good One" and "Zanies and Fools".
 "Both celebrate his wedding day with a cred the cameos only flesh out, a cred that will endure as art even if the marriage itself fails—this is showbiz, after all.
 Best wishes to the happy couple and all their progeny."